 - Avoid eating and texting while driving

 Even a low-impact rear-end collision can have a significant impact on your body.
 Never overlook your injuries and delay seeking medical attention.
-Insurance companies like other claims would try to deny or minimize the damages.
-Experienced rear-end collision accident attorneys would know how to fight back.
+Insurance companies, like other claims, would try to deny or minimize the damages.
+Experienced rear-end collision accident attorneys would know how to fight back your rear ended lawsuit.

-Proving causation is more challenging in these cases and even minute clinical data of the plaintiff would create a huge impact on the lawsuit.
+Proving causation is more challenging in these cases, and even minute clinical data of the plaintiff would create a huge impact on the rear-ended lawsuit.
 It is crucial to get the assistance of a medical record review company to get an accurate medical record review report of the plaintiff.